Balu0103/Balu0103/README.md

 Software Engineer
 -----------------

-Software engineer with over one year of experience in java, spring boot, MySQL.
+Software engineer with over one year of experience in java, spring boot and microservices.

 * 🌍  I'm based in Hyderabad, India.
-* 🧠  I'm learning next.js
+* 🧠  Currently I'm learning Angular.
-* 👀  I’m interested in cyber security
+* 👀  I’m interested in security and Backend.
 * 💞️  I’m looking to collaborate on java or c++ development related projects.
-* ✉️  You can contact me at [balajigaandla4@gmail.com](mailto:balajigaandla4@gmail.com)
+* ✉️  You can contact me at [balajigandla04@gmail.com](mailto:balajigandla04@gmail.com)

 ### Skills